Publisher: Humana Press Inc.

 18.2.4 Total numbers of neurons in the cerebral cortex

-18.2.5 Relationship of total cortical neuron numbers to acquiring new behaviors
+18.2.5 Relationship of total cortical neuron numbers to acquiring

 18.2.6 Numbers of neurons per layer per cytoarchitectonic area